 We debated whether we were going to get rid of our popcorn ceilings or keep them.
 In every other house we’ve done, and with most all of our clients, we urge them to take it down.
 But it’s also expensive when hiring out and a lot of hard work and messy when you DIY!
 But being this part of our home was already a complete disaster we decided to give it a go.
-The guys spent a full day spraying and scraping the popcorn off the ceilings.
-And now that the knockdown is up throughout our entire main level, and we are so happy we moved forward with it.
-Now, we can’t stop staring at the rest of the popcorn in the house.
+Now that the knockdown is up throughout our entire main level, and we are so happy we moved forward with it.
+But now, we can’t stop staring at the popcorn textured ceilings in the upper level in our home.
 Ha!
 That will have to wait for another time.

 - 12″ + Putty Knife